marshareb/marshareb.github.io/papers.md

 ## Accepted

 <h3><a class = "link-style" href="https://arxiv.org/abs/2211.01865">Deformative Magnetic Marked Length Spectrum Rigidity </a> [2022] </h3>
-<p> A generalization of Guillemin-Kazhdan to the setting of magnetic flows. _Bulletin of the London Mathematical Society_, (6) 55, 3077 -- 3096</p>
+<p> A generalization of Guillemin-Kazhdan to the setting of magnetic flows. <em>Bulletin of the London Mathematical Society</em>, (6) 55, 3077 - 3096</p>

 <h3><a class = "link-style" href="https://arxiv.org/abs/2304.01372"> A positive proportion Livshits theorem (with Caleb Dilsavor)</a> [2023] </h3>
 <p> A generalization of the Livshits theorem using statistical information on orbits.
-To appear in _Proceedings of the American Mathematical Society_. </p>
+To appear in <em>Proceedings of the American Mathematical Society</em>. </p>

 <h3> <a class= "link-style" href="https://arxiv.org/abs/2306.07444">Codazzi tensor fields in reductive homogeneous spaces (with Ivo Terek)</a> [2023] </h3>
-<p> An extension of results by d'Atri on Codazzi tensors in the setting of reductive homogeneous spaces. _Results in Mathematics_ (4) 79, 137. </p>
+<p> An extension of results by d'Atri on Codazzi tensors in the setting of reductive homogeneous spaces. <em>Results in Mathematics</em> (4) 79, 137. </p>

 <h3><a class = "link-style" href="https://arxiv.org/abs/2404.17726"> Magnetic flatness and E. Hopf's theorem for magnetic systems (with Valerio Assenza and Ivo Terek)</a> [2023] </h3>
 <p> Using the notion of magnetic curvature recently introduced by the first author, we extend E. Hopf's theorem to the setting of magnetic systems and study the notion of "magnetic flatness."
-To appear in *Communications in Mathematical Physics*.   </p>
+To appear in <em>Communications in Mathematical Physics</em>.   </p>

 ## Submitted